ARA Almirante Brown (C-1)

-Design and construction
+Construction and Career

 Almirante Brown was built by Odero in Genoa (Italy), laid down 27 November 1927, launched on 11 August 1929, and completed 11 July 1931.
 Her total displacement was 6,800 tons.
 The ship was broadly similar to the Italian but was armed with three twin 7.5 in gun turrets as against four twin 8 in guns.
 Another important difference was the repositioning of the boilers, which gave the ship a single funnel.
 On trials the cruiser reached its contracted speed of 32 kn.
 As completed the ship had a short funnel but it was subsequently raised.
 During the Second World War the ship finally received the catapult which had been included in the original design.
 The catapult and crane were carried on the centreline between the funnel and mainmast, with two Grumman floatplanes.
 When built six single 100 mm anti-aircraft guns were mounted at forecastle deck level but these were later replaced by twin 40 mm Bofors guns.

+ARA Corrientes collided with ARA Almirante Brown in the fog during naval exercises and sank on 3 October 1941, 54 nm northeast of Mar del Plata.

 Almirante Brown was decommissioned on 27 June 1961 and sold for breaking up in Italy in 1962.